Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Concluding Remarks

 \section{Concluding Remarks}

 Conjoint analysis is a popular methodology for analyzing multi-dimensional preferences and decision making.
 In this paper, we propose an assumption-free approach for conjoint analysis based on the conditional randomization test (CRT).
 The proposed methodology allows researchers to test whether a set of factors of interest matter at all without assuming a statistical model.
 We also extend the proposed methodology to test for differential effects for any combination of factor levels and other regularity assumptions commonly invoked in conjoint analysis like the profile order effect.
-Unlike the standard AMCE analysis, the CRT avoids masking important interactions due to averaging over other factors.
+Unlike the standard AMCE analysis, the CRT can avoid masking important interactions due to averaging over other factors.
 When constructing CRT test statistics, researchers can use machine learning algorithms and/or domain knowledge to detect complex interactions among factors, without making modeling assumptions.
 The CRT is easy to implement and provides exact (i.e., non-asymptotic) $p$-values that are valid even in high dimensions.
 We believe that this flexibility combined with its assumption-free nature makes the CRT a powerful tool for conjoint analysis.
-In particular, the CRT can be used as a first stage analysis to ask the most basic question of whether a factor matters at all, complementing other methods that are currently available.
+The CRT can complement the existing methods like the AMCE analysis by providing a useful way to examine whether a factor of interest matters at all.